-If you are vested, your spouse and dependent children may be eligible to receive certain statutory benefits.
+If the member is vested, their spouse and dependent children may be eligible to receive certain statutory benefits.
 Claims for non-duty-related death benefits are calculated at 2.5 percent of average compensation for each year of service credit, as calculated under Option 9, Maximum Benefit.
-Under this option, 50 percent of the accrued benefit is payable to your spouse until death, with 25 percent of the accrued benefit payable to one dependent child and 50 percent of the accrued benefit payable for two or more dependent children (under age 19 and never married or under age 23 if a full-time student and never married).
+Under this option, 50 percent of the accrued benefit is payable to the member's spouse until death, with 25 percent of the accrued benefit payable to one dependent child and 50 percent of the accrued benefit payable for two or more dependent children (under age 19 and never married or under age 23 if a full-time student and never married).
 Upon application and approval by the Medical Board, benefits to a physically or mentally disabled child may continue as long as the disability exists.